Kyo Kusanagi: Critical response

-There was commentary about Kyo's design with the book Gaming Cultures and Place in Asia-Pacific noting his popularity in Hong Kong from the mid-1990s onwards as his outfit resulted in several cosplayers.
-This was especially notable as the character outshined Street Fighter characters who are instead more popular in Western regions.
-The character's next designs were praised with RPGFan acclaiming The King of Fighters '99 as one of the best from the year of its debut, with Goziline praising its departure from the high school style as he also removes his original bandana during his debut becoming more unique in the process.
-On the other hand, Kyo received a negative response for his King of Fighters XIV design, as it was not faithful to the original, leading SNK artist Hiroaki Hashimoto to claim it was hard for SNK to keep coming up with equally appealing forms with new installments.
+The character's designs also garnered praise, with RPGFan acclaiming The King of Fighters '99 as one of the best from the year of its debut, and Goziline commending its departure from the high school style after he removed his original bandana during his debut becoming more unique in the process.
+On the other hand, Kyo received a negative response for his King of Fighters XIV design, as it was not faithful to the original, leading SNK artist Hiroaki Hashimoto to state that it was hard for SNK to keep coming up with equally appealing forms with new installments.
 As a result, his more nostalgic take in The King of Fighters XV was met with a better response by Excite.
+The character's first Desperation Move "Orochinagi" was praised by Prima Games and Kakuchopurei for its visuals and impact produced during its execution.
+Shoryuken noticed the two takes of Kyo's fighting style are highly distinctive due to the original relying on projectile moves while the second one focuses on hand-to-hand combat (nicknamed "Rekka") strong enough to surpass the classic Kyo.
+His fighting mechanics came across as one of the most innovative parts of The King of Fighters XIII gameplay.